svaarala/duktape/doc/modules.rst

 part of the module.
 The Ecmascript part can access the symbols provided by C code through the shared 'exports' table.

+As of Duktape 1.3, the ``module`` table is registered to ``Duktape.modLoaded`` before the module search function is called, so that circular requires are now supported for C modules too.

 Limitations:

-* Because the module is not yet registered into ``Duktape.modLoaded`` when the module search function executes, circular requires are not handled correctly for C modules.

 * There is no automatic mechanism to know when a DLL can be unloaded from memory.
 Tracking the reachability of the exports table of the module